chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/centroids.npy data/dataset/nuclei_fluorescence/ \
         data/dataset/sox2.zarr/ data/dataset/tbr1.zarr/ -v

-The resulting mean fluorescence intensities
-(MFIs) are useful for gating cells into different cell types based on protein expression.
+This will create a folder, :code:`nuclei_fluorescence/`, that contains numpy arrays with the fluorescence mean and standard deviation for each detected nucleus.
+The resulting mean fluorescence intensities (MFIs) are useful for gating cells into different cell types based on protein expression.

 .. code-block:: bash